TerraEgg/seqta-exporter/README.md

 # Seqta Exporter
-This tool will allow you to export your timetable to services like google calander
+This tool will allow you to export your timetable to services like google calendar

 ## Opening Console
 ### Chrome